 A motivation letter is a document typically required as part of an application process, where you explain why you are interested in a particular job, university program, or scholarship.
 Unlike a CV or resume, which lists your qualifications, the motivation letter focuses on your personal reasons for applying and highlights your passion for the opportunity.

-Motivation letter is usually a one-page document that gets attached alongside your resume.
-Commonly there are 4 purposes for which one is required to draft letter of motivation:
+A motivation letter is usually a one-page document that gets attached alongside your resume.
+Commonly, there are 4 purposes for which one is required to draft a letter of motivation:

-- For Admission: If you are applying to a university or college to get enrolled in an educational program for any level (undergraduate or postgraduate).
+- For Admission: If you are applying to a university or college to get enrolled in an educational program at any level (undergraduate degree or postgraduate degree).

-- For Training/Internship: If you want to get into a full-time internship with an organization.
+- For Training/Internship: If you want to get into a full-time internship with an organisation.

 - For Employment: When you want to apply for a job profile at an organisation.